From Smart Cities to Smart Ocean Cities

 Tackling these problems requires making the oceans relevant to people in their everyday lives.
 We must work harder at the local level to clean up coastal environments and get more people choosing to venture into the seas and beneath the waves.
 A solution may lie in integrating urban coastal zones into Smart Cities programs.

-The Smart City Model
+Copy to clipboard The Smart City Model

 Around the world, Smart Cities are analyzing and adapting urban environments to improve the quality of life for their residents.
 High-speed and low-cost sensors, open data and data science are transforming public transportation, making garbage collection better, improving air quality and helping urban planners redesign streets and public spaces.